Fantasy Cycling and Prediction Games

 Fantasy cycling and prediction games have turned professional road racing into an interactive mass phenomenon in recent years.
 While millions of viewers follow the Tour de France, hundreds of thousands simultaneously build virtual teams, predict stage winners and compare themselves in private leagues or public rankings.
 For organizers, media and sponsors, these formats are long since more than a pastime: they extend attention spans beyond pure TV broadcasts, engage younger audiences and create measurable engagement channels alongside classic streaming services.

-This guide explains the most important formats, economic background, typical scoring systems and proven strategies – from Grand Tour League leagues to classic office prediction pools.
+This guide explains the most important formats, economic background, typical scoring systems and proven strategies – from Tour Fantasy Game leagues to classic office prediction pools.

 What Are Fantasy Cycling and Prediction Games?